After the injury, what's next?

 The complexity that is a part of many medical device malfunction cases can seem daunting.
 Choosing a knowledgeable, skilled and experienced personal injury lawyer to represent you can provide reassurance that your case is in good hands.

-As one of the country’s top-ranked personal injury firms, Gluckstein Personal Injury Lawyers has earned a reputation for our ability to handle these types of matters.
+As one of the country’s top-ranked personal injury firms, Gluckstein Lawyers has earned a reputation for our ability to handle these types of matters.
 Keenly aware of our extensive network of experts and our extensive experience with medical device malfunction cases, we often receive referrals from other lawyers.
-With a strong reputation for achieving results for our clients, Gluckstein Personal Injury Lawyers is ready to help you in any way we can.
+With a strong reputation for achieving results for our clients, Gluckstein Lawyers is ready to help you in any way we can.

 When you call for a no cost, no obligation initial consultation, we will listen to your story, explain your legal rights and outline your various options.
 If we believe in the prospects for your being compensated through a negotiated settlement or a favourable judgment at court, we will offer to become your trusted legal representative and advocate.